Take Five: April showers earnings and elections - NewsBreak

 Q1 earnings growth will still be 25%, Refinitiv projects, possibly enough to lift a bearishly positioned market.
 Yet, with more than 140 companies unveiling earnings during the April 25-29 week, there are questions over cost pressures and whether these can be passed to consumers.

-Giants such as Nestle (NESN.S) and Danone (DANO.PA) managed to grow Q1 earnings while raising prices, but smaller peers may struggle to do so read more .
+Giants such as Nestle and Danone managed to grow Q1 earnings while raising prices, but smaller peers may struggle to do so.

 Leading banks, including UBS, Deutsche, HSBC and Barclays also report; after a disappointing Q1 share performance, the prospect of higher rates is now lifting the sector.